 If you must maintain support for SSLv3, your next best option is to enable the

 TLS_FALLBACK_SCSV cipher suite value.
-This cipher is a patch submitted to OpenSSL by Google (the same guys who found the exploit in the first place).
+This cipher is a patch submitted to OpenSSL by Google (the same team who found the exploit in the first place).
 This cipher solves the issue of retrying failed connections, thus preventing attackers from forcing browsers to use SSLv3.
 Additionally, it may also help prevent future exploits, as it prevents downgrading from TLS 1.2 to 1.1 or 1.0 as well.

 Our recommendation: Make sure that you support the